 In Tekla Structures, the position numbers assigned in the numbering are shown in marks and templates, for example.

 of objects.
 This is useful when there are multiple organizations working with the same shared model, and the organizations want to prevent changes to the assemblies, cast units, and model objects that they have created.

 Organization lock means that assemblies, cast units and model objects are locked so that users who are not employees of a particular organization cannot modify them.
 The assemblies, cast units and model objects are marked as locked For others in the Object locks dialog box ( Manage > Locks ).
 We recommend that you use the Assemblies option for locking as this also prevents the editing of objects in the assembly.

-The organization information is based on the Windows user account, not on the Trimble Identityuser account to Tekla online services and other Trimble services
+The organization information is based on the Windows user account, not on the Trimble Identityuser account to sign in to both Trimble and Tekla products and online services

 We recommend that you use the XS_OBJECTLOCK_DEFAULT advanced option to set the default lock status to ORGANIZATION so that assemblies, cast units and model objects are automatically locked For others when they are created.

 You can automatically set the default lock status for all new assemblies and cast units when they are created.
 Use the XS_OBJECTLOCK_DEFAULT advanced option to set the default lock status.
 The default lock status can be ORGANIZATION or NO. When you start to share the model, the default lock status is set for all assemblies and cast units that do not have any lock status yet.

 On the File menu, click Settings > Advanced options > Modeling Properties.